fastai/course-v3/docs/deployment_amzn_sagemaker.md

 ## Setup your SageMaker notebook instance

-Setup your notebook instance where you have trained your fast.ai model on a SageMaker notebook instance.
-To setup a new SageMaker notebook instance with fast.ai installed follow the steps outlined [here](https://course.fast.ai/start_sagemaker.html).
+Setup your notebook instance where you have trained your fastai model on a SageMaker notebook instance.
+To setup a new SageMaker notebook instance with fastai installed follow the steps outlined [here](https://course.fast.ai/start_sagemaker.html).

 Ensure you have the Amazon SageMaker Python SDK installed in the kernel named *Python 3*.
 An example command to run is the following: